Suicide and Suicide Risk

 Risk Factors

-Risk factors for suicide vary by age and may be influenced by sexual identity (gender identity, sexual or romantic orientation), race, geographic location, and cultural background.
-Studies have shown that while suicidal thoughts and self-harm are more prevalent in adolescent females, rates of death by suicide are significantly higher in males in both adolescent and young adult populations.
+Risk factors for suicide vary by age.
+Additionally, studies have shown that while suicidal thoughts and self-harm are more prevalent in adolescent females, rates of death by suicide are significantly higher in males in both adolescent and young adult populations.
 Recent studies have shown increases in major depression and psychological distress among youth aged 10-24, which are associated with self-harm and suicide attempts.
-Increases in adolescent suicide have also been linked to social media and internet use; hence, these should also be considered potential risk factors for certain individuals.
+Increases in adolescent suicide have also been linked to social media and internet use and may interact with other risk factors for certain individuals.

 Common risk factors